-Assisted living communities are designed to promote a senior’s independence while offering varying levels of non-medical, personal care.
+Assisted living communities, like The Springs at Simpsonville, are designed to promote a senior’s independence while offering varying levels of non-medical, personal care.
 At an assisted living community, a resident can receive help with things like meals, bathing, dressing, and medication management (or even administration based on the state licensing) on an as-needed basis.
 This type of care is designed for people who do not need the 24-hour skilled care that comes with a nursing home.

 In addition to personal care, an assisted living community often offers a variety of activities to encourage social, spiritual, and occupational wellness of their residents.

 Let’s explore some common questions that people ask when learning about assisted living communities: